jrfaudree/HOM/index.md

 ### Getting Started

-* Attend class!: MWF 8:00–9:00am and Th 8:00–9:30am in Chapman 106.
+* Attend class: MWF 8:00–9:00am and Th 8:00–9:30am in Chapman 106.

 * Read the [Syllabus](assets/general/syllabus.pdf).

 * See the [Schedule](assets/general/schedule.pdf).
-Check it often to find out what happens next!
+Check it often to find out what happens next.

 * The textbook is online: [OpenStax Calculus Volume 3](https://openstax.org/details/books/calculus-volume-3).

 * Do the [Homework](homework.html).
-Solutions are [available in advance at the Canvas page](https://canvas.alaska.edu/courses/13188/modules)!
-Your Homework will be graded for completion and effort.
+Solutions are [available in advance at the Canvas page](https://canvas.alaska.edu/courses/13188/modules), and your Homework will be graded for completion and effort.
 You will need to scan and upload each [Homework](homework.html) assignment as a single PDF file in [Gradescope](https://canvas.alaska.edu/courses/13188/external_tools/114?display=borderless).
 See the [Tech Help](techHelp.html) page for help on scanning and uploading.

 * Prepare for the upcoming weekly [Quizzes](quizzes.html).